Desk with Laptop, Calculator, Files and small model of house with epc colours

 In the centre of the roof is a solar thermal panel.
 You would normally only see one or two of these in such an installation.

-The two blocks of three panels, located either side, are solar photovoltaic panels.
-Often, these may cover all of the available space on a roof.
+The two blocks of 3 panels located either side, are solar photovoltaic panels.

-It's much more common for retrofit installations to take up as much of the roofspace as possible, and this next picture shows three bungalows owned by a housing association that have had significant solar capacity added recently, and their EPC ratings are now over 100 SAP points each:
+It's much more common for new installations to take up as much of the roof-space as possible, and this next picture shows three bungalows owned by a housing association that have had significant solar capacity added recently.
+Their EPC ratings are now over 100 SAP points each, indicating that they financially generate more energy than they consume:

 Solar Photovoltaic panels are often listed as a recommendation on domestic EPCs as an improvement measure, and the gains can be fairly significant.